integralfx/MemTestHelper/DDR4 OC Guide.md

     AMD:
     * Getting GDM disabled and CR 1 stable can be pretty difficult but if you've come this far down the rabbit hole it's worth a shot.
     * If you can get GDM disabled and CR 1 stable without touching anything then you can skip this section.
-    1. Set the drive strengths (ClkDrvStr, AddrCmdDrvStr, CsOdtDrvStr, CkeDrvStr) to 60-20-20-24 and setup times (AddrCmdSetup, CsOdtSetup, CkeSetup) to 63-63-63.
+    1. Set the drive strengths to 60-20-20-24 and setup times to 63-63-63.
+       * Drive strengths are ClkDrvStr, AddrCmdDrvStr, CsOdtDrvStr and CkeDrvStr.
+       * Setup times are AddrCmdSetup, CsOdtSetup and CkeSetup.
     2. If you can't POST, adjust the setup times until you can (you should adjust them all together).
     3. Run a memory test.
     4. Adjust setup times then drive strengths if unstable.